 While it is a great read, it is also one of the few books I’ve read twice – the first time when it came out.
 The second, at Everest Base Camp prior to guiding a team to the top – as a refresher on all the things not to do to ensure a safe and successful ascent.
 I wrote Jon afterwards and pointed out that while I don’t think he ever intended Into Thin Air as an instruction manual for climbing Everest, it did serve that purpose very well.

 Meetings with the Author:

-Jon is at best a reluctant public speaker and much more comfortable in the hills or with climbers, than public speaking.
+Jon is at best a reluctant public speaker as he readily admits and much more comfortable in the hills or with climbers, standing up in front of a crowd.
 The controversy that surrounded Everest and his book catapulted him into the unwelcome public eye.
 Jon has been active and very supportive of organizations like the American Himalayan Foundation, an organization he does agree to talk for and I shared a table with him following his lecture at The Asian Society in New York.
 With a mutual Boulder, Colorado heritage, talks of rocks, routes and the peaks dominated.

 Knowing I would be sitting next to him, I’d made a point of reading his most recent book Under the Banner of Heaven.
 As much as Into Thin Air was a great climbing book, the religious themes, the inside look at America and its justice system and of the closeted life portrayed was vivid and remarkable.

 Jon admitted he loved doing the research, digging into the facts and putting the pieces together.
 Then writing the book for him was just plain hard work.
 We are certainly fortunate he chose to put that work in.